The Role of Diet and Exercise in Improving Mental Health

 One recent study evaluated a Mediterranean dietary pattern (MDP) and the relation to clinical depression.
 Individuals in the study did not have a history of depression at baseline.
 After a dietary assessment and follow-up period of 20 years, it was concluded that higher adherence to a Mediterranean-style diet was associated with a significantly lower risk of depression later in life.

 Another important component of a healthy diet is the consumption of adequate amounts of omega-3s, which are found in fatty fish as well as fish-oil supplements.
-“Many individuals are aware that non-fried, fatty fish is beneficial to heart health, but fewer individuals are aware of the mental health benefit,” says Dr. Farrell.
 Mental health disorders such as depression and anxiety are partially related to poor communication between various regions of the brain, as well as high levels of inflammation within the brain.
 Communication within the brain is mediated by neurotransmitters such as serotonin.
 Increased levels of omega-3s in the brain enhances communication among the different regions of the brain and decreases inflammation as well, which in turn leads to improved mental health.